Counselling for Self-destructive Behaviour

 • chronic procrastination

-• over-spending/going into debt
+• overspending or going into debt

 • avoiding responsibility